Green Zone (film): Critical response

 Review aggregation website Rotten Tomatoes reported an approval rating of 53% based on 186 reviews, with an average rating of 6/10.
 The site's critics consensus reads: "Matt Damon and Paul Greengrass return to the propulsive action and visceral editing of the Bourne films – but a clichéd script and stock characters keep those methods from being as effective this time around."
 Metacritic assigned the film a weighted average score of 63 out of 100, based on 38 critics, indicating "generally favorable reviews".

 Roger Ebert of Chicago Sun-Times awarded the film 4 stars and wrote that Green Zone is "one hell of a thriller."
 James Berardinelli of ReelView gave the film 3.5 stars, stating that the "most rewarding aspect of Green Zone is the manner in which it interweaves fact and fiction into an engaging whole."

 A.O.
 Scott, writing for The New York Times, praised Greengrass's direction, writing in his review that "There is plenty of fighting in Green Zone, most of it executed with the hurtling hand-held camerawork and staccato editing that are hallmarks of Mr. Greengrass's style.
 From Bloody Sunday through the second and third Bourne movies ... this director has honed his skill at balancing chaos with clarity."

-Empire Magazine's Mark Dinning awarded the film 4/5 stars, concluding that "There is a murky morality in the whole sorry saga of Iraq.
-Some of the motivation is money, some of it is a genuine — if confused — desire for good.
-Reel can’t quite match real in portraying this aspect, but Green Zone will nevertheless provoke thoughts as well as thrills — it’s an honest, compelling, smart blockbuster that dares to deliver on several levels.
+Empire's Mark Dinning awarded the film 4/5 stars, concluding that "There is a murky morality in the whole sorry saga of Iraq.
+Some of the motivation is money, some of it is a genuine—if confused—desire for good.
+Reel can't quite match real in portraying this aspect, but Green Zone will nevertheless provoke thoughts as well as thrills—it's an honest, compelling, smart blockbuster that dares to deliver on several levels.
 And in that, at the very least, star and director are bang on target."